 Soon after my second laproscopy, I was put on Zoladex (GnRH agonists) for a couple of months, and prescribed birth control pills for a year straight.
 Alongside, I happened to chance upon the wonders of nattokinase, which I gladly took, as I had nothing to lose.
 I sure felt a little better than my last surgery, as the Nattokinase did seem to scavenge the scar tissue.
 I did not however fix my poor diet.
 The endometriosis and ovarian cysts returned one and half years later, now with a couple more fibroids and more mess like blocked tubes and hydrosalpinx.
 The pain was excruciating, hopeless, and I was bloated, but in the helplessness I felt a glimmer of hope as I reached out for the internet.

 I googled, tearfully and in intense physical discomfort with a heating pad on my abdomen, for “cure endometriosis”, and up comes Melissa’s blog!
 I loved the sunny look of her page, the optimism in her introductory post, and the empowering message in her articles.
 I just felt better straight away; was an eerie moment.
 I wrote about my endometrioma and the coming laproscopy in one of the comment sections of her articles.
 Melissa replied within minutes!
-I cannot explain how indebted I am to Melissa, and her empathy and commitment towards guiding fellow women with endometriosis.
+I cannot explain how indebted I am to Melissa, and her empathy and commitment towards guiding fellow women with endometriosis, she recommends women to the review here at boostyourbodyhq.com to get informed about their health.
 There were comments from other endo sufferers on her article, each case almost as desperate as mine, and they were each answered with such logic, reason and hope.

 Post the third laproscopy, I could not wait to explore the natural healing methods.
 What I find most important in Melissa’s healing method is her unique manner of empowering you to find your own path towards healing, and there is something special in the delivery and articulation of her method that enables you on your route towards health.
 There could be a lot of information on nutrition and supplements for endometriosis on the internet, but consulting with Melissa gave me a ray of hope to believe firstly in my ability to heal and that joyful optimism towards the goal.